Note: tenancy law changed on 23 March 2020. Our factsheets are up to date, but other resources are still under review.

-Tenants whose homes are managed by FACS Housing may be asked to pay a rental bond.
+Tenants whose homes are managed by DCJ Housing may be asked to pay a rental bond.
 The rules around this bond are different to bonds in the private market in a number of ways.

 Please get advice from your local Tenants’ Advice and Advocacy Service before taking action.